 Cloud-based licensing works a bit differently than licenses used in an on-premises installation.

 Optimizely licenses are available from the Optimizely license portal.
-As cloud-based environments could dynamically scale out and in again depending on traffic volume, the usage is based on number of running instances.
+As cloud-based environments could dynamically scale out and in again depending on traffic volume, the usage is based on the number of running instances.

 Instance Bound ("cloud licenses") used for cloud environments are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.